theKashey/used-styles/README.md

 # Performance
 Almost unmeasurable.
 It's a simple and single RegExp, which is not comparable to the React Render itself.

+# Comparison
+> comparing with tools listed at [Google's Optimize CSS Delivery](https://developers.google.com/web/tools/lighthouse/audits/unused-css#inlining)

+- [penthouse](https://github.com/pocketjoso/penthouse) - a super slow puppetter based solution.
+No integration with a real run time renderer is possible.
+Generates one big style block at the beginning of a file.
+- [critical](https://github.com/addyosmani/critical) - a super slow puppetter based solution.
+Able to extract critical style "above the fold".
+- [inline-critical](https://github.com/bezoerb/inline-critical) - slow jsdom based solution.
+Generates one big style block at the beginning of a file, and replaces all other `links` by async variants.
+However, it does not detect any critical or used styles in provided HTML - HTML is used only as a output target. 👎

+`used-styles` is faster that libraries listed above, optimized for multiple runs, as well as

 # License
 MIT